Law enforcement officers will offer every person reporting

 When making a report there is no requirement to meet in person

 with a law enforcement officer.
-For example, a victim or other
+For example, a victim/survivor or

-reporting party may report using an online form or a victim may
+other reporting party may report using an online form or a

-choose to have a sexual assault advocate report on their behalf.
+victim/survivor may choose to have a sexual assault advocate report

-Reasonable efforts will be made to allow the victim or other
+Reasonable efforts will be made to allow the victim/survivor or

-reporting party control over the location, time and date where their
+other reporting party control over the location, time and date where

-A victim of sexual assault is offered three options for reporting:
+A victim/survivor of sexual assault is offered three options for

-and address any barriers the victim faces in providing information
+victim/survivor and address any barriers the victim/survivor faces

-A victim’s right to keep their assault private will be respected.
+A victim/survivor’s right to keep their assault private will be

-It is legally permissible and appropriate that the University Title
+respected.
+It is legally permissible and appropriate that the

-IX Coordinator and Campus Victim Advocate be notified about the
+University Title IX Coordinator and Campus Victim Advocate be

-incident.
-No other persons will be notified outside of law
+notified about the incident.
+No other persons will be notified

-enforcement without the victim’s consent.
-This includes the
+outside of law enforcement without the victim/survivor’s consent.

 Investigators will utilize strategies to identify and document